awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

-# IAM Role for Applications That Run on Amazon EC2 Instances<a name="us-iam-role"></a>
+# IAM role for applications that run on Amazon EC2 instances<a name="us-iam-role"></a>

 Applications that run on Amazon EC2 instances need credentials to access other AWS services\.
 To provide these credentials in a secure way, use an IAM role\.
 The role supplies temporary permissions that the application can use when it accesses other AWS resources\.
 The role's permissions determine what the application is allowed to do\.

 Applications running on the instances can access temporary credentials for the role through the instance profile metadata\.
-For more information, see [Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.
+For more information, see [Using an IAM role to grant permissions to applications running on Amazon EC2 instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.

 For instances in an Auto Scaling group, you must create a launch template or launch configuration and choose an instance profile to associate with the instances\.
 An instance profile is a container for an IAM role that allows Amazon EC2 to pass the IAM role to an instance when the instance is launched\.
 First, create an IAM role that has all of the permissions required to access the AWS resources\.
 Then, create the instance profile and assign the role to it\.
-For more information, see [Using Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the *IAM User Guide*\.
+For more information, see [Using instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the *IAM User Guide*\.

 **Note**
 When you use the IAM console to create a role for Amazon EC2, the console guides you through the steps for creating the role and automatically creates an instance profile with the same name as the IAM role\.

-For more information, see [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Prerequisites<a name="us-iam-role-prereq"></a>